Surreily/StewartLights/README.md

 You can define your own patterns by creating a header file (which includes the pattern prototype) and a file that contains the actual code that runs.

 In this documentation, a 'tick' is a single iteration of a pattern - similar to a 'frame' of animation.
 The `tick` function delays the program before checking the button's state and returning true if it is pressed.

+### RGB Struct

+The *core.h* file defines a struct that should be used when working with RGB values.
+It is defined as follows:

+    struct RGB {
+        byte r;
+        byte g;
+        byte b;
+    };

+When passing a color to the Adafruit NeoPixel library, you must pass the individual RGB values:

+    RGB color = {255, 128, 0};
+    pixels->setPixelColor(i, color.r, color.g, color.b);

 ### The Header File